Careers in Aesthetics

 How Much Can I Earn?

 How much you could earn depends on where you work.
 Generally, working for a beauty salon or spa that charges higher fees for services leads to a higher salary.
 Aestheticians also commonly receive tips.
 In May 2014, the U.S. Bureau of Labor Statistics reported a median annual salary of $29,050 for skin care specialists.
-Jobs for skin care specialist are expected to see large gains in employment, with an expected 40% increase from 2012-2022.
+Jobs for skin care specialists are expected to increase by 40% from 2012-2022.

 What Professional Organizations Can I Join?